Instant Access to State, County and Municipal Records

 Megan's Law is the term for state laws that create and keep up a sex offender registry, which provides information on registered sex offenders to the public.
-The first Megan's Law appeared after the rape and murder of 7-year-old New Jersey resident Megan Kanka by a sex offender who lived in the girl's own neighborhood.
-Soon after passage of this first Megan's Law, the federal government passed an act, requiring that all states set up sex offender registries designed to provide the public with information about those registered.
+Following the passage of Megan's Law, the state of Florida mandate the registration for any offender convicted of the following:

 - Sexual predators (a higher level of offense) convicted for committing or attempting to commit, any of the qualifying crimes specified in Florida Statute, on or after October 1, 1993

 - Sexual offenders convicted for committing, or attempting, soliciting, or conspiring to commit, any of the qualifying crimes specified in Florida Statute and released on or after October 1, 1997.

 - Persons required registering in another state or jurisdiction as an offender or predator

 - Juveniles adjudicated delinquent on or after July 1, 2007, for committing, or attempting, soliciting, or conspiring to commit, any of the qualifying crimes specified in Florida Statute when the juvenile was 14 years of age or older at the time of the offense